Professor Jenny Kitzinger

 Holland, S., Kitzinger, C. and Kitzinger, J. 2014.
 Death, treatment decisions and the permanent vegetative state: evidence from families and experts.
 Medicine, Health Care and Philosophy

 - Risk, science and health.
 Jenny has researched a range of health issues from AIDS to health inequalities.
-Much of her work specifically addresses debates about risk, ethics and emerging technologies (e.g. nanotechnology, and stem cell research).
+Much of her work specifically addresses debates about medical ethics and emerging technologies (e.g. stem cell research).
 Jenny is now examining the cultural representations of, and debates about, coma and severe brain injury.

 - Brain injury.
-Jenny is working in collaboration with Prof Celia Kitzinger (from the University of York) to study the cultural, social and ethical dimensions of coma and severe brain injury with a focus on decision-making about medical treatment.
-The research involves analysis of statutory frameworks (e.g. the Mental Capacity Act, 2005) alongside examining media representations, scientific papers and press releases about neuroscience, coma and recovery.
-Celia and Jenny are also carrying out in-depth interviews with families of people in vegetative/minimally conscious states.
-They are in receipt of a Rockefeller residential scholarship to write up this work.
+Jenny is working in collaboration with Prof Celia Kitzinger (from the University of York) to analysing statutory frameworks (e.g. the Mental Capacity Act, 2005) alongside examining media representations, scientific papers and press releases about neuroscience, coma and recovery and conducting in-depth interviews with families of people in vegetative/minimally conscious states..

 - Sexual violence.
-Jenny's work around sexual violence has included examining the emergence of child sexual abuse as a public issue, the representation of social work intervention scandals, the discovery of 'false memory syndrome', responses to a feminist social awareness advertising campaign and the development of anti-violence initiatives in schools.
+Jenny's work around sexual violence has included examining the emergence of child sexual abuse as a public issue, the representation of scandals, responses to a feminist social awareness advertising campaign and the development of anti-violence initiatives in schools.

-Director - 'Risk, Science, Health and Media Research Group'
+Director – ‘Impact and Engagement’; Director -'Risk, Science, Health and Media Research Group'